Tumblehome

-Tumblehome is a term describing a hull which grows narrower above the waterline than its beam.
+Tumblehome or tumble home is the narrowing of a hull above the waterline, giving less beam at the level of the main deck.
 The opposite of tumblehome is flare.

 A small amount of tumblehome is normal in many naval architecture designs in order to allow any small projections at deck level to clear wharves.

-The term is also applied to automobile design, where a vehicle's sides taper inward as they go up.
+In automotive design, tumblehome sides taper inward as they go up.
 This includes a roof tapering in, and curved window glass.